 The cost of owning and operating a vehicle includes: depreciation costs, the annual cost of a license plate sticker, car insurance, gasoline, and maintenance.
-The 2018 cost of living methodology uses the cost or owning and operating a four-year-old Hyundai Elantra and the annual costs are sourced through CAA10.
-The annual amount per vehicle is \$6,598 and with two vehicles the total annual cost is \$13,196.
+The 2019 cost of living methodology uses the cost of owning and operating a four-year-old Hyundai Elantra and the annual costs are sourced through CAA.
+The annual amount per vehicle is \$6,479 and with two vehicles, the total annual cost is \$12,958.